nonk123/sanity-emacs/README.md

 - `M-x sanity-run` runs the live-server, prompting you to auto-install it if you don't have it.
 - `M-x sanity-install` auto-installs the live-server to `~/.emacs.d/sanity/sanity`. `.exe` extension is appended on Windose.

+Make sure to customize the following options:

+- `sanity-autorun?`: set to nil to prevent this package from auto-starting `sanity` inside projects that contain a `www` directory.